rcyep87/twitter-like/README.md

-== README
+# Twitter-like

-This README would normally document whatever steps are necessary to get the application up and running.
+This README is to explain how to utilize the Twitter-like app.
+It is hosted on Heroku.
+You can access the link here:

 Things you may want to cover: